-Here’s the list of projects that we wanted to complete:
+Here’s the list of projects that we accomplished for our first haul out.

 I’m sure there’s a fancy boat term for this, but I have no idea what it’s supposed to be, so anchor chain hole it is.
 We absolutely love our Mantus Chain Hook, which is an extremely secure way to attach our bridle to our anchor chain.
 Unfortunately, it didn’t really fit through the anchor chain hole on our boat.
 I had to angle it the proper way when dropping it through, and in order to retrieve it, I had to use the windlass to pull the chain hook up to the roller and then pull it by hand through the hole.
 Using the windlass usually meant that the chain hook got jammed into the roller or up against the fiberglass.
 So we decided to make the hole bigger.

 As with all boat projects, this was easier said than done and required two separate projects.